logos-innovation-lab/waku-objects-playground/DEVELOPERS.md

 The SDK is designed in a way so that it is natural to use with reactive UI libraries (which represent the mainstream paradigm on the web) but it is also possible to use it with any kind of applications.
 The Waku Chat host application is written in Svelte, but other frontend libraries can be used to create objects (see [External objects](#external-objects)) and the system is designed in a way that host applications can be written in any language as long as they can embed Waku Objects in a web view provided by the native system.

-Disclaimer: the Waku Object SDK is currently in an early proof-of-concept state.
+**Disclaimer**: the Waku Object SDK is currently in an early proof-of-concept state.
 Most things work, but there are some missing things and rough edges and it is expected that things will move around and break.

 ### Concepts